Albert Fish: Murder of Grace Budd

 On May 25, 1928, Fish saw a classified advertisement in the Sunday edition of the New York World that read, "Young man, 18, wishes position in country.
 Edward Budd, 406 West 15th Street."
-On May 28, Fish, then 58 years old, visited the Budd family in Manhattan under the pretense of hiring Edward; he later confessed that he planned to tie Edward up, mutilate him, and leave him to bleed to death.
-Fish introduced himself as Frank Howard, a farmer from Farmingdale, New York.
-He promised to hire Budd and his friend Willie, and said he would send for them in a few days.
+On May 28, Fish, then 58 years old, visited the Budd family in Manhattan under the pretence of hiring Edward; he later confessed that he planned to tie Edward up, mutilate him, and leave him to bleed to death.
+Fish introduced himself as "Frank Howard", a farmer from Farmingdale, New York.
+He promised to hire Budd and his friend and said he would send for them in a few days.
 Fish failed to show up, but he sent a telegram to the Budd family apologizing and set a later date.

-When Fish returned, he met Edward's younger sister, 10-year-old Grace Budd.
-He apparently shifted his amorous intentions toward Grace and quickly made up a story about having to attend his niece's birthday party.
-He convinced the parents, Delia Flanagan and Albert Budd I, to let Grace accompany him to the party that evening.
-Fish subsequently took Grace to an abandoned house he had previously picked out to use for the murder of his next victim, "Wisteria Cottage" at 359 Mountain Road, located in the East Irvington neighborhood of Irvington, New York.
-There, he murdered and ate the girl.
+When Fish returned, he met Edward's younger sister, 10-year-old Grace "Gracie" Budd.
+He apparently shifted his intentions toward Grace and quickly made up a story about having to attend his niece's birthday party.

+He persuaded the parents, Delia Bridget Flanagan and Albert Francis Budd Sr., to let Grace accompany him to the party that evening.
+Fish subsequently took Grace to an abandoned house he had previously picked out to use for the murder of his next victim, Wisteria Cottage at 359 Mountain Road, located in the East Irvington neighborhood of Irvington, New York.
+There, Fish manually strangled her to death, then decapitated and dismembered her body, and ate most of the remains over the next several days.
 The police arrested 66-year-old superintendent Charles Edward Pope on September 5, 1930, as a suspect in Grace's disappearance, accused by Pope's estranged wife.
-He spent 108 days in jail between his arrest and trial on December 22, 1930.
+Pope spent 108 days in jail between his arrest and trial on December 22, 1930.
 He was found not guilty.

 Letter to the mother of Grace Budd

-In November 1934, an anonymous letter was sent to Grace's parents which ultimately led the police to Fish.
-Mrs. Budd was illiterate and could not read the letter herself, so she had her son read it to her.
-The unaltered letter (complete with Fish's misspellings and grammatical errors) reads:
+In November 1934, an anonymous letter sent to Grace's parents ultimately led the police to Fish.
+Budd's mother was illiterate and could not read the letter herself, so she had her son read it to her.
+The unaltered letter reads:

-Police investigated the letter.
-The story concerning "Capt.
-Davis" and the "famine" in Hong Kong could not be verified.
-The part of the letter concerning the murder of Grace, however, was found to be accurate in its description of the kidnapping and subsequent events, although it was impossible to confirm whether or not Fish had actually eaten parts of Grace's body.
+Police investigated the letter and although the story concerning "Capt.
+Davis" and the famine in Hong Kong could not be verified, the part of the letter concerning the murder of Grace was found to be accurate in its description of the kidnapping and subsequent events, though it was impossible to confirm whether Fish had actually eaten parts of Grace's body.